 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-Is Whole Life Insurance Worth It?
+Is Whole Life Insurance a Good Investment?

-What is whole life insurance?
+What is whole life insurance and how does it work?

 Whole life insurance offers lifelong coverage if you continue to make your fixed premium payments.
 No matter when you pass away, your beneficiaries will collect a guaranteed payout or death benefit.
 You’ll also be able to build cash value, which will accrue interest over time and could potentially be borrowed to use while you’re still living.

-Is whole life insurance a good investment?
+Is whole life insurance worth it?

 Whole life insurance vs. term life insurance

 Term life and whole life insurance are two popular policy options that are available through Aflac.
 If you opt for term life insurance, your beneficiaries will receive a death benefit payout if you pass away while the policy is in effect.
 Usually, this type of policy lasts 10, 20, or 30 years.
-Since there is no cash value component and the policy might expire without providing benefits, term life insurance typically comes with lower premiums than a whole life policy.
+Since there is no cash value component and the policy might expire without providing benefits, term life insurance typically comes with more cost-effective premiums than a whole life policy.

 Whole life insurance, on the other hand, will cover you throughout your lifetime, rather than a set period of time.
 It pays out a guaranteed death benefit amount and comes with a cash value component you can tap into while you’re still alive, under certain circumstances.
 Due to its lifelong coverage and cash value account, a whole life policy comes with higher premiums.1